Articles for Riihimäki residents

 Markku Hirvelä is grateful that the inclined curb from the parking lot to Hämeenaukio is pleasant for wheelchair users.
 In the future, in addition to Hämeenaukio, other areas will also be converted from street to street to a special level of accessibility

-Read the article Riihimäki is investing in barrier-free mobility.
+Read the article Riihimäki is investing in accessibility.

 Better than before At Riihimäki, the challenges and opportunities of internationalization are discussed constructively